AviatrixSystems/Docs/Support/support_ticket_priority.rst

 Overview
 --------
-Aviatrix offers 2 types of support plans: Standard and Platinum.
-Please refer to our `Official Support SLA <https://aviatrix.com/support/>`_ for more information.
+Please refer to our `Official Support SLA <https://aviatrix.com/support-services/>`_ for more information.

 Aviatrix customers may create a support ticket via
   - an email to support@aviatrix.com, or
   - `Aviatrix Support Web Portal <http://aviatrix.zendesk.com>`_.
+  - Support Hotline: +1 (888) 311-8328

    .. note::

+      | Aviatrix recommends using the email option listed above to contact support detailing the issue.
+Please use the support hotline if this is a network impacting situation.
       | For Platinum support subscription that covers 7x24x365, please reach out to sales@aviatrix.com.

 Ticket Priority Guidelines